lrsxcd/vip-repl/examples/concept1/README.md

 yarn watch
 ```

-Open two browsers at `localhost:8700`, try clicking them, and see them synchronize.
+Open `localhost:8700` at two distinct browsers, try clicking the maps, and see them synchronize.

 ## License